 As long as the borrower(s) meet the minimum credit score guidelines, they’ll qualify for the current rate.

 To break it down, the best way to look at how much you qualify for starts with your gross monthly income, based on your pay stubs.
 Your gross monthly income is how much you make each month before taxes.
 At this point in the prequalification process, your lender will want two years of employment history, and a paystub or W2 so that they can accurately calculate your income.
-If you don’t know your gross monthly income off the top of your head, you can take your gross yearly income (before taxes) and divide by 12.
+If you don’t know your gross monthly income off the top of your head, you can take your gross yearly income (before taxes) and divide it by 12.

 Next, look at your long-term debt.
 Your long-term debt is going to be the sum of all of your minimum monthly payments; for example, car payments, student loans if you have them, etc.

 Once you have those two numbers, add your long-term debt (sum of monthly payments) to the maximum monthly house payment that you calculated earlier.
 Now take this sum, and divide it by your gross monthly income.
 Multiply the resulting decimal by 100.
 Now you have a percentage, and this is your Debt to Income Ratio.
 According to our lender, your debt to income ratio should not exceed 45%.
+This is a good first step at figuring out how much money you can afford and the specific loan amount that you are qualified for.
+Keep in mind that this is a formula based on some basic information and cannot take everyone's detailed financial situation into account.

 Here's an example with a $50,000 yearly income and $400 per month in long-term debt: